 Rosemary Essential Oil Benefits For Skin

-As I mentioned before, rosemary oil is strong natural antiseptic and so is ideal as a topical treatment for open wounds and in preventing bacterial infections such as athlete’s foot.
-Like I said, I always carry a bottle of the stuff around with me whenever I go cycling – the same applies to those who go to the gym often or workout a lot.
+As I mentioned before, rosemary essential oil is a strong natural antiseptic.
+It’s an ideal topical treatment for open wounds and in preventing bacterial infections such as athlete’s foot.
+Like I said, I always carry a bottle of the stuff around with me whenever I go cycling.
+The same applies to those who go to the gym often or workout a lot.

 There are so many benefits found in rosemary essential oil for your skin health.
-The oil has a pleasant and long lasting aroma and can be used as an effective natural ‘roll-on’ deodorant.
-It not only makes your pits smell good, it actively kills any germs or bacteria that might linger after a workout or long jog.
-This means that you’ll smell fresh and feel good for longer and there’s no risk of staining your clothes or drying out your skin – which happens quite regularly with most standard roll-on types.
+The oil has a pleasant and long-lasting aroma and can be an effective natural roll-on deodorant.
+It not only makes your pits smell good, it kills germs or bacteria that linger after a workout.
+This means that you’ll smell fresh and feel good for longer.
+There’s no risk of staining your clothes or drying out your skin.
+This happens quite regularly with most standard roll-on types.

-Rosemary oil can be applied to areas afflicted by muscle pain as a way of improving blood circulation – the local analgesic qualities of the oil will also help alleviate you of direct pain caused by your affliction and will leave your skin balanced and moisturized.
+Try applying rosemary oil to areas afflicted by muscle pain.
+It will improve blood circulation, alleviate you of direct pain, and will leave your skin balanced and moisturized.
 Rosemary is also great for targeting cellulite and stretch marks.
 The plant’s natural ability to improve blood circulation means that your body is able to flush out toxins more regularly.

-The flushing of toxins leads to healthier skin and improving blood circulation improves skin elasticity and ensures that your skin is re-hydrates quicker – helping speed up the healing process.
-Rosemary also acts as an antirheumatic agent which means it can help reduce joint pain often caused by heavy lifting or rheumatism.
+The flushing out of toxins leads to healthier skin.
+Helping blood circulation improves skin elasticity and ensures that your skin rehydrates quicker – helping to speed up the healing process.
+Rosemary acts as an antirheumatic agent.
+This means that it can help reduce joint pain often caused by heavy lifting or rheumatism.

-The antibacterial and anti-fungal properties of rosemary oil mean that it can remove any germs or excess debris (free-radicals) that may get stuck to your skin and buildup over time.
-This buildup of debris and dead-skin cells (something happens everyday and is unavoidable), coupled with an excess of sebaceous oil produced by naturally oily skin types generally leads to blockages which cause blemishes on our skin such as blackheads and can eventually lead to acne.
+The antibacterial and anti-fungal properties of rosemary oil mean that it can remove any germs or excess debris (free radicals) that may get stuck to your skin and build up over time.
+This buildup of debris and dead skin cells (something that happens every day and is unavoidable), coupled with an excess of sebaceous oil produced by naturally oily skin types, generally leads to blockages.
+This causes blemishes on our skin such as blackheads and can eventually lead to acne.

-By washing your face regularly with warm water and gently applying the rosemary oil with cotton wool to the affected areas, you essentially moisturize and tone your skin whilst allowing the antibacterial qualities to take effect and kill of any germs.
+By washing your face regularly with warm water and gently applying the rosemary oil with cotton wool to the affected areas, you essentially moisturize and tone your skin while allowing the antibacterial qualities to take effect and kill off any germs.
 However, it is important to note that skin conditions like acne aren’t always treatable entirely from a topical approach.
 It is important to ensure that you are getting enough rest on a daily basis and that your body is regularly hydrated (at least 2 liters of H2O a day can help keep the acne at bay).

-However, rosemary does work very well with regards to treating topical skin conditions such as psoriasis and eczema.
-One of the many benefits of the essential oil is that it conditions and moisturizes the affected area as well as fighting inflammation and removing excess skin cells.
-It’s a wonderful natural replacement for the countless pharmaceutical creams and lotions that cost a small fortune and often have severe side-effects.
+However, rosemary is effective in treating topical skin conditions such as psoriasis and eczema.
+One of the many benefits of the essential oil is that it conditions and moisturizes the affected area as well as fights inflammation and removes excess skin cells.
+It’s a wonderful natural replacement for the countless pharmaceutical creams and lotions that cost a small fortune and often have severe side effects.

 — SF Massage Supply (@SFMassageSupply) February 17, 2017